Famous for their course, history, or the scenery, these are the best marathons in the US that should be on any runner’s to-do list.

 After the race and the post-race festivities at Carmel, you can continue north or south along the Pacific Coast Highway via road trip.

-The highway will open six hours after the gun start, so you’ll have plenty of time to rest up.
 Here’s an itinerary of a Pacific Coast Highway road trip.

 7. Honolulu Marathon